Cyber00011011/Cyber00011011.github.io/_posts/2021-02-01-Exploring_APT_Actors.md

 > Top Countries Associated with Malicous activity; China, Iran, Russia and North Korea.

+I really like how malpedia has curated an extensive list of references for each APT threat actor in their list.
+It makes it easy to research and learn about a particular actor.
+For example if you wanted to dig into [APT33, malpedia lists nearly 50 references](https://malpedia.caad.fkie.fraunhofer.de/actor/apt33) where you can go read more about APT33 techniques and find samples to explore on your own.

 ## References
 * Link to the [Excel file](/files/APT_Stats.xlsx) I created from the Mitre data.
 * Link to [Mitre APT Group page](https://attack.mitre.org/groups) - 123 Actors tracked, as of Feb-2, 2021